acneto/functional-core/README.md

 ```
 ### Conclusion

-As you can see "functional core" just mean pure functions.
-That's it.
-And our we should aim for that in our business logic layer.
+As you can see "functional core" means pure functions and move what changes to the edges of the application.
+It's a bit similar to the hexagonal pattern.

 - **Functional Core** (`processTransactions` function):
 This function is pure; it simply takes the initial balance and a slice of transactions, then iterates over them to compute and return the final balance.
 There are no side effects—nothing is printed or logged within this function.